KunkelAlexander/kunkelalexander.github.io/_posts/2025-07-23-computers-learning-bomberman-tabular-q.md

 These 12 bits allow the agent to perceive its immediate surroundings and assess dangerous situations to some extent.
 However, the agent still lacks any sense of the wider game board.
 To remedy this, I introduce **4 more bits that encode the direction and type of the nearest object of interest**.
 This encoding implies the agent can only pursue a single object of interest at a time.
 It will not be aware of, say, two coins at equal distance.
 If the agent is standing adjacent to the object of interest, the directional encoding will be inaccurate, since I chose not to include `WAIT` as a direction.
 But this is acceptable: the agent "sees" the object and is therefore in a clearly distinct state.
 In my understanding, this design choice should not negatively affect the performance of the tabular Q-agent.

 The code runs a breadth-first search (BFS) to locate the nearest coins, crates, and agents.
-We guide the agent toward the nearest agent not separated by walls or crates.
-If there is none, then the nearest walkable coin.
+We guide the agent toward the nearest crate if it is within three steps, then the nearest agent not separated by walls or crates if it is within three steps.
+If there is none, we guide the agent towards the nearest walkable coin.
 Failing that, the nearest walkable crate.
-If none of those are available, the  should generally be over.
+If none of those are available - the board has been blown up and all coints are collected - the agent is guided towards the closest remaining enemy.
+At first, I always guided the agent towards the closest enemy where available.
+But that led it to ignore many coins and crates on the way.
+Since coins are essential to high scores, it turns out that prioritising coins over crates and agents is not a bad strategy.

 Once the agent knows where it can go, two final choices remain: Should the agent wait or place a bomb?
 To answer this question, I added **2 more bits indicating whether waiting and bombs are safe or unsafe** using the same logic as for assessing dangerous direction.
 Waiting is safe if no bombs can kill the agent in its current position; placing a bomb is safe if waiting is safe and the agent has an escape route before the bomb goes off.